AlchemyCMS/alchemy-guides/README.md

 Please check out the other branches for guides for the latest stable or older versions of Alchemy CMS.

-The guides are created with the [guides](https://github.com/wycats/guides) gem and are written in [textile](http://redcloth.org/textile) markup.
+The guides are created with the [guides](https://github.com/AlchemyCMS/guides) gem and are written in [textile](http://redcloth.org/textile) or [markdown](http://daringfireball.net/projects/markdown/syntax) markup.

 ## File locations